 This turkey fruit platter for Thanksgiving is so easy to assemble.
-It’s perfect to serve with Thanksgiving dessert or to bring in to a Thanksgiving classroom party.
+It’s perfect to serve with Thanksgiving dessert or as an appetizer, or to bring in to a Thanksgiving classroom party.

 turkey fruit platter

 I made this (healthy!) turkey fruit platter for my daughter’s classroom Thanksgiving breakfast celebration.
 It is so adorable and conversation-sparking, but so easy to assemble.

 If you like, you may use skewers for the fruit, but because the kids are in kindergarten and I didn’t want to be responsible for putting anything sharp near them, I just piled the fruit in the tray.

 - Kids will love these “pumpkin pie” cheese and crackers.

 - How about some donut “turkeys” with bacon for Thanksgiving breakfast.

 - This chocolate turkey cake is always a hit.

 how to make a turkey fruit platter